sweetsatya/satyamuse.com/inputs/lyrics/panta_rhei.md

 Yet all things scatter and come together
 Approach and then recede
 So it is futile to hold on to the past
-And this moment will not repeat
+And this moment
+Will not repeat

 You can’t step into the same river twice